Young Worker Readiness Certificate course

-All 14 and 15 year-old workers in Saskatchewan will need a Young Worker Readiness Certificate of Completion (YWRCC) to be able to work.
+All 14- and 15-year-old workers in Saskatchewan need a Young Worker Readiness Certificate of Completion (YWRCC) to be able to work.

 Are you a young worker?

-Go to the Young Worker Readiness Certificate course page at the Ministry of Labour Relations and Workplace Safety website to download and read the three modules of the YWRCC Workbook and Self-study guide.
+Go to the Young Worker Readiness Certificate course on the Government of Saskatchewan’s website to download and read the three modules of the YWRCC guide and workbook.

 Are you an employer?

-If you are an employer and hire 14 or 15 year olds, you must have and keep on file:
+If you are an employer and hire a 14- or 15-year-old, you must have and keep on file:

 - Written consent allowing the youth to work from their parent or guardian.